 MISO market constructs, rules, and methodologies continue to evolve, including items that impact Resource Adequacy requirements and capacity accreditation.
-In November of 2021, MISO filed a proposal at the FERC that would shift the current annual Resource Adequacy construct to a seasonal construct including modification to the way requirements and accreditation are derived.
-FERC accepted MISO's proposed tariff changes in August of 2022, and they will be implemented for the 2023/2024 PY.
+In November of 2021, MISO filed a proposal at the FERC that shifts the current annual Resource Adequacy construct to a seasonal construct including modification to the way requirements and accreditation are derived.
+FERC accepted MISO's proposed tariff changes in August of 2022, and these changes have been implemented for the 2023/2024 PY.
 Given that these tariff changes were accepted late in the ELL IRP process, ELL's 2023 IRP will continue to be based on an annual construct, including the information contained throughout this report.
-Notwithstanding, it is important to note that ELL's current annual solar and battery capacity credit assumptions do account for the reliability contribution of these resources across all times of the year, not just the summer peak period.
+Notwithstanding this, it is important to note that ELL's current annual solar and battery capacity credit assumptions do account for the reliability contribution of these resources across all times of the year, not just the summer peak period.

-In light of the recent tariff changes, ELL's planning approach is currently being re-evaluated to determine what updates are needed to align with MISO's new resource adequacy construct.
-Additionally, as capacity accreditation for non-thermal resources, such as solar, wind, and battery, is updated by MISO and approved by FERC, ELL will align its long-term planning strategies with these updates as well.
-With anticipated increases in renewable penetration, MISO15 and ELL anticipate that the capacity value contribution of solar and wind will evolve.
+In light of the recent tariff changes, ELL has adjusted generation planned outage scheduling practices to protect unit accreditation ratings and has revised PRA unit offer strategies to minimize PRA costs.
+ELL's long-term planning approach is currently being re-evaluated to determine what updates are needed to align with MISO's new resource adequacy construct.
+Additionally, as capacity accreditation for non-thermal resources, such as solar, wind, and battery, is updated by MISO and approved by FERC (assuming FERC approval), ELL will align its long-term planning strategies with these updates as well.
+With anticipated increases in renewable penetration, MISO17 and ELL anticipate that the capacity value contribution of solar and wind will evolve.